World Vision Ghana equips Lassie-Tuolu School

 By: Francis Npong

-In the heart of a vibrant community, Wenchau, the capital of Wa West District, stood the proud Lassie Tuolu Senior High School.
-This school had long been a beacon of hope and ambition, a place where students dreamed big and strived for excellence.
-On March 10, 2024, however, the atmosphere within its walls was thick with despair.
+In the heart of the vibrant community of Wenchau, the capital of the Wa West District, stood the proud Lassie Tuolu Senior High School.
+This school had long been a beacon of hope and ambition, a place where students dreamed big and strove for excellence.
+However, on 10 March 2024, the atmosphere within its walls was thick with despair.

 Francis Gumah, Northern Regional Operations manager presenting the furniture to the Distrcit Chief Executive for Wa West Vida Diorotey supported by the Member of Parliament Peter Lanchene Toobu and the District Director of education Mr Ametus Tug-uu,

-On that fateful day, students filtered into the dining hall, eagerly anticipating the warm meals that awaited them.
-The air was filled with laughter, the tinkling of cutlery, and the delicious aroma of freshly cooked food.
-Little did they know that within moments, the scene would turn into wailing and chaotic.
+On that fateful day, students filed into the dining hall, eager for the hot meals that awaited them.
+The air was filled with laughter and the tinkling of cutlery, mingling with the delicious aroma of freshly cooked food.
+Little did they know that, within moments, the scene would descend into chaos and wailing.

-Suddenly, a small flame erupted near the kitchen's edge, igniting a cascade of horrifying events.
-Giggling of students and tinkling of cutlery gave way to an unexpected chorus - fire, fire, fire, help, help.
-This cry echoed through the school walls and attracted villagers who stood powerless to salvage the facility from the raging inferno.
+Suddenly, a small flame erupted near the edge of the kitchen, setting in motion a series of horrifying events.
+The giggling of students and the tinkling of cutlery were replaced by an unexpected chorus of cries: 'Fire!
+Fire!
+Fire!
+Help!
+Help!'
+This cry echoed through the school walls and attracted villagers, who were powerless to save the building from the raging inferno.

-With the aid of savannah dry winds, the fire spread quickly, consuming everything in its path.
-Students, their appetites dashed, fled the dining hall, their faces painted with shock and disbelief as they ran outside.
+With the help of the dry Savannah winds, the fire spread quickly, consuming everything in its path.
+Students fled the dining hall, their appetites dashed and their faces painted with shock and disbelief.

-As the students Representative Council (SRC) president said, “in a twinkle of an eye, the heaven of nourishment and pleasure was reduced to ashes”.
+As the president of the Students' Representative Council (SRC) said, 'In the blink of an eye, the haven of nourishment and pleasure was reduced to ashes'.

-Teachers and staff acted swiftly, calling for the fire brigade and ushering students to safety while trying to quell the inferno, but the flames roared defiantly, licking at the wooden beams and dancing threateningly as they devoured the building.
-The raging fire could not wait for the snail-paced fire brigade.
+Teachers and staff acted swiftly, calling the fire brigade and ushering students to safety, while trying to quell the inferno.
+However, the flames roared defiantly, licking at the wooden beams and dancing threateningly as they devoured the building.
+The raging fire could not wait for the slow-moving fire brigade.

-As the headteacher Mr Emmanuel Banongwie echoed “Within minutes, the multi-purpose hall that was once a bustling hub of laughter and nourishment was reduced to smoldering ashes.
-This has only halted teaching and learning but has destroyed few furniture the school has plaguing the school into difficulties.
+As headteacher Emmanuel Banongwie said, "Within minutes, the multi-purpose hall, which was once a bustling hub of laughter and nourishment, was reduced to smouldering ashes.
+This has not only halted teaching and learning, but has also destroyed some of the school's furniture, creating difficulties for the school.
 The school management quickly launched an appeal for support.
-While a new multi-purpose dining hall is emerging, one need remains critical - access to furniture.
-As students struggle for sitting spaces on long benches, copying notes and doing classroom exercises became a nightmare.
+While a new multi-purpose dining hall is being built, one critical need remains – access to furniture.
+Students are struggling to find seats on long benches, and taking notes and doing classroom exercises has become a nightmare.

-But in this tale of destruction, a gleam of hope emerged.
-World Vision Ghana, a humanitarian, relief, development, advocacy and child-focused organisation rushed to the school’s aid.
+However, amidst this tale of destruction, a glimmer of hope has emerged.
+World Vision Ghana, a humanitarian, relief, development, advocacy and child-focused organisation, has come to the school's aid.

-In Wa West district, World Vision Ghana is already lightening up dark paths and brightening hopes of the poor and vulnerable with transformative programmes while at the same time extending hands of support to schools and communities in area of water, sanitation and hygiene (WASH) food security, economic empowerment, health and nutrition and children protection.
+In the Wa West district, World Vision Ghana is brightening the lives of the poor and vulnerable with transformative programmes, while also extending a helping hand to schools and communities in areas such as water, sanitation and hygiene (WASH), food security, economic empowerment, health and nutrition, and child protection.

-The Northern Regional Operations Manager of World Vision Ghana, Mr Francis Gumah recounted that, World Vision Ghana has already been retooling deprived schools in the district.
-It has since presented 960 dual desks to 10 schools in the Wa West District alone.
-Aside from this, 120 children who walk long distances to school have been provided bicycles that enable them to attend school regularly and punctually and in addition to this, World Vision Ghana has also donated over 600 school uniforms and school bags, 5000 exercise books, and some play-to-learn equipment valued at thousands of Ghana cedis to more than 1,900 schoolchildren in the Wa West District”.
-This puts World Vision Ghana top of development partners on the lips of both local authorities and community members.
+The Northern Regional Operations Manager of World Vision Ghana, Mr Francis Gumah, recounted that World Vision Ghana has already been refurbishing deprived schools in the district.
+To date, 960 dual desks have been presented to 10 schools in the Wa West District alone.
+In addition, 120 children who walk long distances to school have been given bicycles to enable them to attend school regularly and on time.
+Furthermore, World Vision Ghana has donated over 600 school uniforms and bags, 5,000 exercise books and play-to-learn equipment, all valued at thousands of Ghanaian cedis, to over 1,900 schoolchildren in the Wa West District.
+This makes World Vision Ghana the top development partner in the eyes of both local authorities and community members.

 Section furniture presented to the school after their fire disaster.

-On the day of presentation of new furniture to Lassie-Tuolu Senior High school, a festive atmosphere swept over the school.
-The District Chief Executive, the Member of Parliament for the area, students, representatives of parents-teacher association and authorities from the district education office, and teachers gathered to celebrate this day.
-The celebration reminds everyone that while they had lost a building, they had a reliable partner whose support had strengthened their bonds.
-This was portrayed through speeches of encouragement by invited dignitaries.
-It was more than just a space to drum, dance, it was a celebration joy.
+A festive atmosphere swept over Lassie-Tuolu Senior High School on the day the new furniture was presented.
+The District Chief Executive, the local Member of Parliament, students, parents' and teachers' association representatives, district education office authorities and teachers gathered to celebrate this occasion.
+The celebration reminded everyone that, although they had lost a building, they had a reliable partner whose support had strengthened their bonds.
+This was conveyed in the encouraging speeches delivered by the dignitaries in attendance.
+It was more than just a place for drumming and dancing; it was a celebration of joy.

-The legacy of World Vision Ghana has overshadowed the trauma suffered from this inferno — a new chapter in the history of Lassie Tuolu Senior High School that would be recounted for generations to come has been opened.
+The legacy of World Vision Ghana has overshadowed the trauma of this inferno, opening a new chapter in the history of Lassie Tuolu Senior High School that will be recounted for generations to come.

-A reminder that in the face of adversity, hope, unity, and determination, a genuine and reliable partner’s support can blaze brighter than any fire ever could.
-We are World Vision Ghana, a reliable Christian humanitarian, development and advocacy organization focused on helping the most vulnerable in society especially children and women.
+It is a reminder that, in the face of adversity, hope, unity and determination can prevail, and the support of a genuine and reliable partner can shine brighter than any fire.
+We are World Vision Ghana: a reliable Christian humanitarian, development, and advocacy organisation focused on helping the most vulnerable in society, especially children and women.